TheSilvered/nest/docs/stdlib/json_library.md

 - `path`: the path to the file to open

-**Return value**:
+**Returns:**

-The function returns the parsed data as a Nest object according to the [table above](#type-correlations).
+Returns the parsed data as a Nest object according to the [table above](#type-correlations).

 **Example:**